 The Neapolitan Casatiello

-This delicacy is a typical recipe from the Neapolitan tradition.
+This delight is a typical recipe from the Neapolitan tradition.

 It is prepared during the Easter period.

-Born as a recycling recipe to reuse all the leftovers of cured meats and cheeses.
-In a poor reality, where butter was not used, housewives created this delicacy as a dish to make do, though they did not know at the time that they were creating a staple of Neapolitan cuisine.
+Born as a recycling recipe to reuse all the leftover cured meats and cheeses.
+In a poor reality, where butter was not used, the housewives created this delicacy as a way to get by; instead, they were creating a must of Neapolitan cuisine.

-It is a leavened dough, enriched with lard, cured meats, cheeses, hard-boiled eggs, and lots of pepper.
+It consists of a leavened dough, enriched with lard (sugna), cured meats, cheeses, hard‑boiled eggs and lots of pepper.

-What differentiates the casatiello from the tortano is that in the tortano the eggs are chopped and included in the dough like the pieces of cured meats, while in the casatiello they are whole and placed on top for decoration.
+What distinguishes the casatiello from the tortano is that in the tortano the eggs are cut into pieces and included in the dough like the pieces of cured meat, while in the casatiello they are whole and placed on top as decoration.

-Another small curiosity is that at least 2 tortano are prepared, one for Easter and one for the Easter Monday.
+Another small curiosity: at least two tortani are usually prepared, one for Easter and one for Easter Monday.

 You might also be interested in: